MEIR-005/g1-joint-state-reader/README.md

 A C++ node for the **Unitree G1** humanoid robot.
 Subscribes to the `rt/lowstate` DDS topic and prints body orientation, joint angles and motor temperatures to the terminal.
-Read-only — it never commands the robot or moves anything.
+Read-only-it never commands the robot or moves anything.

 Useful for diagnostics: you can see which joints are loaded, whether motors are heating up, whether the robot stands level, and what the arms actually do during